temitope/cultureandcode/README.md

 ```
   1. Decide on the type of function you want to implement.
 Then create it and call it.

 See this fiddle for reference (we chose the random function) - https://jsfiddle.net/topeson/5jeqme82/

 --optional exercises if time & scope permits--
-- optional (moving beyond JS) - hooking it all up to a user interface (buttons and inputs).
+- optional (moving beyond JS) - Couching culture in a veneer of usefulness and convenience.
+The frills around the core.
+Hooking it all up to a user interface (buttons and inputs).
-- Optional (more CS concepts) - logic and recursion : if/else, loops to represent logic and fractal infinity
+- Optional (more CS concepts) - Creative complexity in culture.
+Logic and recursion : if/else, loops to represent logic and fractal infinity